Hawaii Marijuana Possession Laws

 The penalties for first-time offenders for marijuana possession for personal use or marijuana possession for commercial promotion in Hawaii depend on the quantity of marijuana found on the offender at the time of the arrest.
 Consequently, the penalties for possession for personal use are as follows:

-• More than one pound: A felony offense punishable by five years in prison and fines up to $10,000.
+• More than 1 pound: A felony offense punishable by five years in prison and fines up to $10,000.

 The penalties for possession of weed for commercial promotion include:

-• One to two pounds: Punishable with incarceration for a minimum of five years with fines not exceeding $5,000.
+• 1 - 2 pounds: Punishable with incarceration for a minimum of five years with fines not exceeding $5,000.

 • More than 25 pounds: Punishable by a 20 years incarceration sentence alongside a $50,000 (H.R.S.
 712-1249-4).